 Saving in an OpenDocument format guarantees the correct rendering of the file when it is transferred to another person or when the file is re-opened with a later version of LibreOffice or with another program.
 It is strongly recommended that you use OpenDocument as the default file formats.
 However, you can save files in other formats, if you wish.

+Tip